juvion/avalign/README.md

 	$ cd src/utils #make other utils
 	$ make
 	```
 4. If during the aligning steps, some command is missing, firstly make sure the tool is in the executable path, and then check kenUtils has it or not.
-It might not compiled by default, and you need to manually run makefile for that tool.
+It might not be compiled by default, and you need to manually run the makefile for it.

 #### **LASTZ**: